As you probably know by now, if you want to get into PA school, you must complete the necessary prerequisite coursework.

 No need to retake the prereqs.
 Having them completed more than 5 years ago is not ideal, but you have more recent coursework and clinical/volunteering to make up for it.
 So I suggest not worrying about retaking any courses unless you earned a C or below in one. - A.T.
 Still University

-I had taken Anatomy and Physiology (separate and both with their respective labs) over seven years ago.
+I took Anatomy and Physiology (separate and both with their respective labs) over seven years ago.
 I will be retaking these courses next spring.
 Can I still apply during the upcoming cycle?

 Yes, you can apply with coursework in progress, you would list it as either in progress or planned on the application. - A.T.
 Still University